 Black Friday sales began early this year sending the first flurry of bargain hunters rushing to their keyboards.
-Customer satisfaction depends not so much on what they spent but on what they saved.
+Customer satisfaction, according to market research, depends not so much on what's been spent but on what's been saved.
 When the special deal, however, is no longer for new headphones or fluffy bed socks, but for discounted babies, it’s abhorrent.
 Even the most hardened feminist should be sickened at the idea that women's eggs and wombs are up for sale at a discount whether it’s Black Friday or not.

 Yes, this is what’s on offer at the Ukrainian BioTexCom Center for Human Reproduction.
 It has joined in Black Friday with a very special sale of babies.
 From November 15 to November 26, (offer expires today) it’s offering a unique proposal for clients: “-3% off EVERY package”.
 For an “All-inclusive VIP” surrogacy package customers will save 1,947€ (US$2,200) on a total price of 64,900€; whereas a “Perfect Chance” IVF package the discount is 447€ ($500) off the total price at 14.900€.
 “Hurry up to receive your discount”, and “Hurry up to make your dream of a baby come true”, beckon the promotional slogans on the website!